- WHO WE ARE

 HSTC accepts all animals regardless of health, age, temperament or breed.
-Over the years more than 350,000 animals have received care through HSTC's programs and services.
-As a result of our commitment to excellence and fiscal responsibility, HSTC has earned a 4-star rating from Charity Navigator for the seventh consecutive year!
+Over the years hundreds of thousands of animals have received care through HSTC's programs and services.
+As a result of our commitment to excellence and fiscal responsibility, HSTC has earned a 4-star rating from Charity Navigator for the ninth consecutive year!

 By sponsoring an HSTC program, attending our events, or contributing through our direct mail campaigns or publications, you continue to help us provide quality medical care, food and shelter, adoption and spay neuter programs, humane education and other important services for the animals and community.
 Thanks to the generous support of people like you, we are able to expand and grow these vital services.
 Our staff and volunteers encourage compassion for all life on our planet.